-Gold is a crucial component in electronics, where it is used for its exceptional electrical conductivity, resistance to corrosion, and durability.
-Despite the small quantities used per device, the cumulative amount of gold embedded in electronic waste (e-waste) worldwide is substantial and presents both an economic and environmental opportunity for recovery and recycling.
+Gold is a crucial component in electronics, where it is used for its exceptional electrical conductivity, corrosion resistance, and durability.
+Despite the small quantities of gold per device, the cumulative amount of gold embedded in electronic waste (e-waste) worldwide is substantial and presents both economic and environmental opportunities for recovery and recycling.

 Gold in Electronics: Quantities and Applications